logo

 Awards

-Papers eligible for the best student paper can have non-student co-authors, but the main work in a paper that is a candidate for the best student paper award must be done by co-authors that were students at the time of submission, and the award can be received only by such co-authors.
+WG 2025 will offer awards for the best paper and the best student paper.
+The awards will be decided by the program committee.
+Papers eligible for the best student paper can have non-student co-authors, but the main work must be done by students at the time of submission.
 It must be indicated at the time of submission whether a paper is a candidate for this award.

 Important Dates